 The imperative to remove mines is simple, but the work and its implications are not.
 The recent years’ shift from mass-produced mines to “improvised explosive devices” now complicates demining campaigns from Iraq to Afghanistan to Colombia.
 And the demining of Colombia reflects a new opportunity for well-planned peace processes that emphasize the inclusion of all groups.
 Can Colombia’s demining effort strengthen stability and peace by involving communities, minorities, women, war victims—or even demobilized fighters?

-Join USIP and HALO Trust for this discussion—and for a Defense Department exhibition of demining technology.
-The department’s Humanitarian Demining Research and Development Program will feature an array of unique lifesaving tools from the high-tech push-cart known as EMPACT to the “Minehound”—a handheld device that uses ground-penetrating radar—to a few of the department’s own mine-sniffing dogs.
+USIP and HALO Trust held this discussion—and a Defense Department exhibition of demining technology.
+The department’s Humanitarian Demining Research and Development Program featured an array of unique lifesaving tools from the high-tech push-cart known as EMPACT to the “Minehound”—a handheld device that uses ground-penetrating radar—to a few of the department’s own mine-sniffing dogs.

-In addition to the Department of Defense and Halo Trust, the exhibition will include the following guests: MAG International, Legacies of War, Night Vision and Electronic Sensors Directorate, Office of Weapons Removal and Abatement (WRA), James Madison University Center for International Stabilization and Recovery and the Marshall Legacy Institute.
+In addition to the Department of Defense and Halo Trust, the exhibition included the following guests: MAG International, Legacies of War, Night Vision and Electronic Sensors Directorate, Office of Weapons Removal and Abatement (WRA), James Madison University Center for International Stabilization and Recovery and the Marshall Legacy Institute.

 1:00 - 1:15 Opening Remarks: Nancy Lindborg, President, U.S. Institute of Peace